Deflategate: NFLPA appeal

 On May 14, the National Football League Players Association (NFLPA) filed an appeal of Brady's four-game suspension.
 The NFL also announced that Roger Goodell would preside over Brady's appeal, despite objections from the NFLPA, which requested a neutral arbitrator.

 On May 19, Kraft told media at an NFL owners' meeting that he did not plan to appeal the penalties.
 Kraft's decision had no impact on the NFLPA's appeal on behalf of Brady.
 Patriots fans held a "Free Brady" rally at Gillette Stadium on May 26, 2015.

 On June 23, Brady appealed his suspension before Goodell at the NFL's offices in New York City in a 10-hour-long hearing.
+In this hearing, NFLPA lawyer Jeffrey Kessler suggested that the Exponent Report and Wells Report taken in tandem provided an exoneration of Brady.
+With the Exponent Report stating that pressure changes from gloving would wear off, and the Wells report stating that the footballs were inflated immediately after the gloving, thus sending footballs to Anderson in an underinflated state.
+Kessler then abandoned this line of questioning.

 Appeal hearing

 On July 28, Goodell announced that he had upheld the four-game suspension, citing Brady's destruction of his cell phone as a critical factor: "On or shortly before March 6, the day that Tom Brady met with independent investigator Ted Wells and his colleagues, Brady directed that the cell phone he had used for the prior four months be destroyed," the league statement read.
 "He did so even though he was aware that the investigators had requested access to text messages and other electronic information that had been stored on that phone.
 During the four months that the cell phone was in use, Brady had exchanged nearly 10,000 text messages, none of which can now be retrieved from that device.
 The destruction of the cell phone was not disclosed until June 18, almost four months after the investigators had first sought electronic information from Brady."
 Despite these claims, the league was offered the opportunity to recover all text messages in question, stating in a footnote of the ruling, "After the hearing and after the submission of post-hearing briefs, Mr. Brady’s certified agents offered to provide a spreadsheet that would identify all of the individuals with whom Mr. Brady had exchanged text messages during [the relevant time] period; the agents suggested that the League could contact those individuals and request production of any relevant text messages that they retained."
 The NFL declined to pursue these records, stating in the footnote that following up on those records was "not practical."
 On the afternoon of the 28th, the NFL filed papers in Manhattan federal court seeking to confirm Goodell's decision.

 On July 29, the NFLPA announced that it had filed an injunction that would prevent the NFL from enforcing the four-game suspension.
 On July 30, a Minnesota judge ordered the lawsuit be transferred to the Southern District of New York.